 Teaching is a huge passion for me and I have been teaching at the Amsterdam Conservatoire since 2018.
 Before that I was for many years professor of oboe at the Rotterdam Conservatoire(Codarts), and I give regular masterclasses abroad, such as at the renowned Dartington International Summer School.
 You can read more about my philosophy and approach here.

 I love learning new things and am usually studying something.
-Recently I completed a Masters of Arts degree in Education with a specialisation in Leadership & Management, before this I dabbled in Biological Psychology & Photography, and presently I am studying Body Mapping to enhance my oboe teaching skills.
+Recently I completed a Masters of Arts degree in Education with a specialisation in Leadership & Management, before this I dabbled in Biological Psychology & Photography, and in 2020 I qualified as a Body Mapping instructor and also completed an Anatomy course at the Peabody Institute, to enhance my (oboe) teaching skills.
 What drives me the most is anything associated with the oboe and motivating students to become the best they can playing this frustrating but beautiful instrument.
 I admit, I am a bit of a nerd, but I am eager to pass on the training I got, not just from Klaus Becker, but also growing up immersed in the rich music-life of Cork, and from my time in Holland.

 When not oboe playing, I am also closely involved in a number of music related projects.
-I am one of the founding members of the initiative Splendor, an award winning new temple for music in the centre of Amsterdam, and my love of teaching resulted in co-founding the educative wing of Splendor, Splendor Kids, which focuses on music education for pre-school children.
+I am one of the founding members of the initiative Splendor, an award winning innovative and unique temple for music in the centre of Amsterdam, run by and for musicians from different genres.
+My love of teaching resulted in co-founding the educative wing of Splendor, Splendor Kids, which focuses on music education for pre-school children.

 I am also one of the founding members of the award-winning LUDWIG, a music company formed in 2012 by a group of ambitious & determined colleague musicians and creative thinkers, all well established in the cultural world.
 LUDWIG derives its inspiration from its artistic spiritual father, Beethoven, whose entrepreneurship and musical vision were revolutionary.
 In 2018 we won a Grammy Award with the Canadian soprano/conductor Barbara Hannigan for our first recording together, Crazy Girl Crazy, and our second album Passione came out in 2020 to much critical acclaim.